richierich25/weather-bot/README.md

       - Press `New Secret` and add your tokens one by one by giving it a suitable `Name` and `Value`
       - Add `WEATHER_API_TOKEN`, `TELEGRAM_TOKEN` and `TELEGRAM_CHAT_ID`

-## 🛠️ Technologies Used
+## 🛠️ Technology Used

 - NodeJS
 - Javascript

 ## 🤝 Contributing

-If you want to **contribute** and make this much better for other developer have a look at [Issues](https://github.com/richierich25/weather-bot/issues).
+If you wish to **contribute** and make it much better for other developers, please have a look at [Issues](https://github.com/richierich25/weather-bot/issues).

+- Add UI for selecting custom City
+- Customize the message notification

 If you can help us with these.
 Please don't hesitate to open a [pull request](https://github.com/richierich25/weather-bot/pulls).

-- Imporove the UI/UX Design
-- Add other push notification
-- Add emoji support

 We encourage you to contribute.
 Please check out the [Contributing guide](CONTRIBUTING.md) for guidelines on how to proceed.